Marcellin Marbot

 Jean-Baptiste Antoine Marcelin Marbot (/mɑːrˈboʊ/ mar-BOH, [ʒɑ̃ batist ɑ̃twan maʁsəlɛ̃ maʁbo]; 18 August 1782 – 16 November 1854), known as Marcellin Marbot, was a French general, famous for his memoirs depicting the Napoleonic age of warfare.
 He belongs to a family that has distinguished itself particularly in the career of arms, giving three generals to France in less than 50 years.
-His elder brother, Antoine Adolphe Marcelin Marbot, was also a military man of some note.
+His elder brother, Adolphe Marbot, was also a general.

 Biography

 Early life

 Jean-Baptiste Antoine Marcelin Marbot was born into a family of military nobility in Altillac, in the ancient province of Quercy in southwestern France.
-He was the younger son of General Jean-Antoine Marbot, former aide-de-camp to Lieutenant-Général de Schomberg, inspector general of the cavalry within the Military household of the king of France.
+He was the younger son of General Jean-Antoine Marbot, who had served as aide-de-camp to Lieutenant-Général de Schomberg, inspector general of the cavalry in the military household of the king of France.

-After studying at the Sorèze Military College (1793–1798), he joined the 1st Hussards Regiment as a volunteer on 3 September 1799.
-He served under General Jean-Mathieu Seras, who promoted him to the rank of sergeant on 1 December 1799.
-In the same month, on 31 December 1799, he was promoted to the rank of second lieutenant in recognition of his courage.
-He fought with the Army of Italy and took part in the Battle of Marengo and the Siege of Genoa, during which his father, General Jean-Antoine Marbot died.
+After completing his studies at the Military College of Sorèze (1793–1798), he joined the 1st Hussar Regiment as a volunteer on 3 September 1799.
+Serving under General Jean-Mathieu Seras, he was promoted to the rank of sergeant on 1 December 1799, and later that month, to second lieutenant on 31 December in recognition of his bravery.
+He fought with the Army of Italy and took part in the Siege of Genoa, during which his father, General Jean-Antoine Marbot died, and subsequently fought in the Battle of Marengo.

-Having returned to France, he joined the 25th Chasseur Regiment on 11 June 1801 and was detached to the School of Cavalry at Versailles.
+Upon returning to France, he joined the 25th Chasseur Regiment on 11 June 1801 and was detached to the Cavalry School at Versailles.